my-language-skills/pressbooks-metadata-isced/README.md

 	 	* **Narrow Fields**
 	 	* **Detailed Fields**

-	* New select field in Book Info (Only one of them is created)
+	* New select field in Book Info and Site Meta

 	 	* **languages**
 	 	* **broad**